-Second Century Scholars: A state grant available for students of Native Hawaiian ancestry who are first-degree, Hawai'i residents with financial need, as determined by the Free Application for Federal Student Aid (FAFSA).
+Second Century Scholars: A state grant available for students of Native Hawaiian ancestry who are first-degree, Hawai'i residents with financial need, as determined by the FAFSA.

 Requirements: Native Hawaiian, Hawai'i resident, first degree, FAFSA, financial need, minimum half-time enrollment.